 The customers of the banking and financial services sector use multiple channels – web, mobile, social media, IVR, etc. The sheer number of products, the volume of transactions, and the locations make it hard to map customer interactions.

 With pervasive data silos, it becomes hard to gain a 360-degree view of the customer.
 As a result, it can be a challenge to improve customer retention, improve customer experience, ensure customer loyalty, and provide customers with a high degree of personalization.

 This industry needs seamless data integration capabilities and the power to process and analyze both structured and unstructured data from multiple data sources to personalize solutions and marketing initiatives, identify customer spending patterns, and enable better customer segmentation.

-This technology has been a great enabler of automated processes and more predictive systems to improve their risk intelligence from various data sources in real-time.
+This technology has been a great enabler of automated processes and more predictive systems to improve risk intelligence from various data sources in real time.
 Big data analytics enables companies to drive intelligent processes for error proofing and to automate exception handling.
 It assists business process management and analysis and helps augment and aid existing BPM capabilities.

 Leveraging big data analytics to become a data-driven organization is now a business imperative, and perhaps the only way to stay ahead of the curve.